-Trends in the survey time series have followed trends in LPUE-indices closely for many years (Ulmestrand et al. 2016).
-The Danish LPUE-series, which dates back to 1987, also has its minimum in 2012.
-All three LPUE-series (Danish, Swedish and Norwegian) showed a slight decline from 2015 to 2016.
+Trends in the survey time series have followed trends in LPUE-indices closely for many years.
+The Danish and Norwegian LPUE-series also have their minimum in 2012.
+All three LPUE-series (Danish, Swedish and Norwegian) have declined since 2015 (ICES 2017, Annex 5).